The German goalkeeper made one good save to deny Coentrao, but otherwise looked shaky when coming off his line.

 Á. di María

-Tireless showing from the Argentine yet again, as his runs from deep and deliveries from the left caused Die Roten plenty of problems.
+Tireless showing from the Argentine yet again, as his runs from deep and deliveries from the left caused the Roten plenty of problems.

-Netted a double to equal Lionel Messi's Champions League goalscoring record of 67, with his second goal cheekily placed under a jumping wall from a free kick.
+Netted a double to equal Lionel Messi's Champions League goalscoring tally of 67 and break the Argentine's record for one season, with his second goal cheekily placed under a jumping wall from a free kick.

-Plenty of energy from the France international, who helped during link up play to ensure that Los Blancos' forays forward were quick and incisive.
+Plenty of energy from the France international, who helped link up play to ensure his side's forays forward were quick and incisive.